1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

     - Check if you can see any cracks at the belt.
     - Check the gear wheels of the motors which are driving the belts.
 Are they also looking ok?
 Did they become loose on the motor shaft somehow?

+---

 ### V-Slot Wheels Position
 The wheels are leading the printhead onto the aluminum profile of the x-axis.
 They are mounted onto a metal plate where the printhead itself is mounted onto.
 The wheels run in the V-slot of the profile and therefore they should sit in a good position.
 You can adjust the roller tension by turning the eccentric nut which moves the wheels either towards or away from the aluminum profile.
+However, you probably have to adjust the position of the brackets itself, so check out the section [Tramming The X-Axis Gantry](#tramming-the-x-axis-gantry).

 ??? tip "Adjusting The Position Of The V-Slot Wheels"